 The project saw the extensive refurbishment of the historic interiors of the building, This included the removal of a number of insensitive interventions made in the 1950s and 60s when the house was last redecorated and the original bathrooms and kitchen replaced.
 We removed these later additions and set about uncovering the bones of this beautiful house to form a backdrop for relaxed family life surrounded by a selection of carefully curated antiques and art.

-Decorations and furniture have been kept light and in keeping with the period and proportions of the house.
-A fresh but muted colour palette and minimal window treatments allow a full appreciation of the elegant proportions of the rooms and the garden and surrounding countryside.
+A fresh but muted colour palette and minimal window treatments allow a full appreciation of the elegant and generous proportions of the rooms and the garden and surrounding countryside.

 The updated interior is intended to feel at once homely and ‘inevitable’ and in keeping with the house.
 The star of the show is without doubt and always will be the building itself and the garden around it.